Pacaya volcano lava flow monitoring - Guatemala

 Members of the Immediate Response Teams -ERI-, in accompaniment of Departmental Delegates and staff of the Volcano Prevention Unit of the Executive Secretariat of the National Coordinator for Disaster Reduction -SE-CONRED-, maintain constant surveillance of the flow of lava that has been reported in the Pacaya volcano, during the last months.

-According to the latest on flights with unmanned aircraft (drones), it has been possible to verify that the lava flow from the fissure that arose on the Northwest flank, which was formed since last April 29, has decreased, indicating that as a result of the visits made and the thermal images it can be mentioned that the flow temperatures have decreased.
+According to the latest on flights with unmanned aircraft (drones), it has been possible to verify that the lava flow from the fissure that arose in the Northwest flank, which was formed since last April 29, has decreased, indicating that as a result of the visits made and thermal imaging it can be mentioned that the flow temperatures have decreased.

 However, constant vigilance and communication with the local authorities and the population of the communities surrounding the colossus is maintained, to coordinate actions and recommendations for attention to situations that generate Risk, Emergency or Disaster -RED-, which could arise before the activity featuring the Pacaya volcano.